NEWSLabNTU/OSMPjudge/README.md

     +-- Makefile
     ```

-   If the top directory is not named after student_id(both NTU or NTNU accepted), or file not included in a directory, a hint to deduct 10 points will appear in the student's `result.csv`.
+   If the top directory is not named after student_id(both NTU or NTNU accepted), or file not included in a directory, a hint to deduct 10 points will appear in the student's `result.txt`.
 4. If any error occurs during grading, the judge continue to the next students and warn you in the terminal.
 You may have to grade them manually.

 ## Usage